Intro to Changing your Sleep

 Most people who endeavor to improve their sleep focus only on their behavior, and they often do so in ways that are less than optimal.
 It’s important to approach any change in behavior with a growth mindset, task orientation, and cognitive flexibility.

 Firstly, it’s easy to fall victim to a mindset known as perfectionism.
 When seeking to make changes in our lives, learn a new skill, or adopt a new daily habit or pattern, you may sometimes think in terms of “all-or-nothing” (Manning, 2017).
 You may tell yourself, “If I’m not perfect all at once, I have failed.”
 If after some effort we see minimal or no progress, it’s tempting to get frustrated and give up.
-Having a growth mindset, on the other hand, is understanding that you have the ability to change, and that with persistence, effort, and time, you can not only learn new skills, but master them.
+Having a growth mindset, on the other hand, is understanding that you have the ability to change and that with persistence, effort, and time, you can not only learn new skills but master them.

 When it comes to sleep, for example, you may feel that if you don’t immediately get the golden eight hours of sleep each night, or if the sleep you get is imperfect, you are failing.
 This is just not true.
-Having a growth mindset may look more like simply beginning to make small changes to your daily habits that can deeply impact your ability to get good quality sleep on a consistent basis.
+Having a growth mindset may look more like simply beginning to make small changes to your daily habits that can deeply impact your ability to get good quality sleep consistently.
 A growth mindset will allow you to think of the changes that you make to your sleep as a series of small but gradual improvements over time.
-You don't have to be perfect and you don't have to make every change immediately.
+You don't have to be perfect, and you don't have to make every change immediately.
 Most of all, your sleep struggles don't have to be miraculously cured all at once.
 You simply have to stay committed to growing and allow improvements to your sleep to occur over time.

 Secondly, it can also be beneficial to be task-oriented rather than outcome-oriented.
-Being outcome oriented in your pursuit of better sleep may lead you to believe that if you don’t sleep well one night, your behavior change did not work.
-It may also strengthen your association between effort and good sleep, which by nature are contradictory.
-As you endeavor to improve your sleep, letting go of outcomes and being task oriented will allow you to meet setbacks with patience and with the assurance that your changes will lead to better sleep over time.
+Being outcome-oriented in your pursuit of better sleep may lead you to believe that if you don’t sleep well one night, your behavior change did not work.
+It may also strengthen your association between effort and good sleep, which, by nature, are contradictory.
+As you endeavor to improve your sleep, letting go of outcomes and being task-oriented will allow you to meet setbacks with patience and with the assurance that your changes will lead to better sleep over time.
 It will also allow you to find success in progress, not perfection.
 For example, if you make a goal to stop drinking caffeine after 3:00 pm, simply completing your goal will be rewarding enough.
 Whether or not your sleep is noticeably better, you’ve taken an important step toward better sleep that will pay dividends over time.

 Last of all, when growth comes slower than you’d like, or when the tasks that you do to improve your sleep don’t seem to be working, it may be tempting to feel like you’re a lost cause.
 You may tell yourself: “This will never get better,” “I’m just bad at sleeping,” or “I’m not capable of making these changes.”
-These self-judgemental thoughts reflect cognitive rigidity, a fixed way of thinking that can make challenges feel permanent and unchangeable.
+These self-judgmental thoughts reflect cognitive rigidity, a fixed way of thinking that can make challenges feel permanent and unchangeable.
 Cognitive flexibility, on the other hand, means being able to change the way you think or approach a problem when things aren’t working (e.g., “It’s not that I can’t do this--I just need to keep adjusting.”).
 It allows you to approach challenges with curiosity rather than self-judgment.
-Any attitude that promotes willingness, flexibility, persistence, and that allows you to adapt and try new strategies is cognitive flexibility.
+Any attitude that promotes willingness, flexibility, persistence, and allows you to adapt and try new strategies is cognitive flexibility.
 With cognitive flexibility, one night or even one week of bad sleep doesn’t mean that hope is gone or that improving sleep is a lost cause.
 Instead, it encourages you to see these challenges as temporary setbacks that can be addressed with patience and continued adjustment.

 Improving your sleep may come with obstacles and setbacks.
 Do your best to “go with the flow!”